AlexNisnevich/blog/_posts/2014-10-17-some_words_on_untrusted.md

 - [Janos Gyerik](https://github.com/janosgyerik) forked Untrusted and began constructing a new level set called [HangoverX](http://janosgyerik.github.io/hangoverx/), including some fiendishly clever puzzles.
 - [mikespook](https://github.com/mikespook) has created a [Chinese localization](https://github.com/mikespook/untrusted) of Untrusted, as well as adding mod support to the game and beginning to work on a new level set.
 - A few companies have reached out to us about using modified Untrusted level sets for interviews.
-- Someone even made an [Untrusted subreddit](http://www.reddit.com/r/untrusted), though it died pretty quickly.
+- Someone even made an [Untrusted subreddit](http://www.reddit.com/r/untrusted), though it was only active for a few days.

 All in all, we've been completely overwhelmed by the community that's developed around our game.
 Thanks for all your support, guys :-)